Celebrating 30 Years of Children and Young People’s Rights

 On International Children’s Day, almost 2,000 children and young people from across Northern Ireland will come together to celebrate their rights and the positive difference the UNCRC has made on their lives.

 There will be a range of activities happening during the day, each adapted for differing age groups and abilities.
 We will be finalising these over the summer period but as examples, these may include a ‘Rights Treasure Trail’; Debates, ‘Speaker’s Corner’, Workshops and Play Areas.
 NICCY will also provide the opportunity for participants to tell us their thoughts on our work.

 Children and Young People’s Summit

-During the day, and as part of the overall programme, we will select a (limited) number of children and young people to deliver a short presentation to a panel of experts and/or decision makers on issues of importance to them and their peers.
-They will have the opportunity to express how their rights are not some intangible aspiration but are in fact everyday realities that impact their lives, both positively and sometimes negatively.
+NICCY, working with members of our Youth Panel, has selected 8 children and young people to deliver a short presentation to a panel of experts and/or decision makers on issues of importance to them and their peers.
+They will have the opportunity to express how their rights are impacted positively and sometimes negatively.

 By learning more about their rights and through telling those in power to take action on the issues that matter to them most, the Summit will both celebrate the positive impacts of the UNCRC and light the way for lasting change to make Northern Ireland a child rights respecting place to grow up.
 It’s a global day of action for children, by children.

 What is the UNCRC?